eslint-kit/eslint-kit/README.md

 - Adds `svelte3` plugin and configures it
 - Enables some TypeScript settings when `typescript` preset is active

-You still need to setup your editor / IDE to lint `.svelte` files.
+You still need to set up your editor / IDE to lint `.svelte` files.
 You can use [this guide](https://github.com/sveltejs/eslint-plugin-svelte3/blob/master/INTEGRATIONS.md) from `svelte3` plugin repo.

 ```ts
 configure({